 Overview of Mediation

-The firm’s Family and Divorce Mediator is Michael Jonsson.
+The firm’s Family and Divorce Mediator is Mike Jonsson.

 Mediation involves bringing spouses (or other people in conflict) together with a neutral professional (the mediator), whose only job is to aid and support the negotiations between them, so they can reach agreement.
-Acting as your Mediator, Mike provides information about the relevant law, helps develop creative settlement options, to guide both of you as you negotiate.
+Acting as your Mediator, Mike provides information about the relevant law, helps develop creative settlement options, and guides you as you negotiate.